lamdu/lamdu/doc/NameAutoGen.md

 But variables would still need to be displayed, and when unnamed by the user they will get auto-generated names.

-Auto-generated names are often fine for small lambdas like `x → x+1`, and not having to name those variables is convenient.
+Auto-generated names are often fine for small lambdas like `num → num + 1`, and not having to name those variables is convenient.

-Lamdu also makes sure that the auto-generated names will never clash with other names in scope.
-So if the user renames a variable so that it has the same name as an auto-generated name had in the same scope, the generated name automatically changes, so that there will not be a clash!

 To clarify that the auto-generated names are not meaningful, ephemeral and could automatically change, they are displayed with *italic* fonts at their binding site.